-The Great White Way: the Bert Williams Musical is a new musical about the famed comedian, Bert Williams, who was the first major black star on Broadway, performing in the first all-black show and breaking the color line as a featured performer in the Ziegfeld Follies.
-His life in comedy, set against a time of anti-black race riots throughout the United States, tells the story of the man WC Fields called “the funniest man I ever saw and the saddest man I ever knew.”
+The Great White Way: the Bert Williams Musical is a new musical about the famed comedian Bert Williams, who was the first major Black star on Broadway, performing in the first all-Black Broadway show and breaking the color line as a featured performer in the Ziegfeld Follies.
+His life in comedy, set against a time of anti-Black race riots throughout the United States, tells the story of the man WC Fields called “the funniest man I ever saw and the saddest man I ever knew.”

-In 1895, Charlie, a charismatic, white song and dance man, sings a vaudeville song (“How Can I Choose”) in Florenz Ziegfeld’s latest vaudeville show.
+In 1895, Charlie, a charismatic, white song and dance man, sings a vaudeville song in rehearsal for Florenz Ziegfeld’s latest vaudeville show (“How Can I Choose”).
 Meanwhile, Bert is waiting to audition for a San Francisco vaudeville show, when he meets George “Nash” Walker.

-By 1896, Bert and George are already performing regularly as “Two Real Coons,” with George playing the savvy straight man and Bert playing the comic dunce character, Jim Crow.
+By 1896, Bert and George are performing regularly as “Two Real Coons,” with George playing the savvy straight man and Bert playing the comic dunce character, Jim Crow.
 Meanwhile, Charlie is hard at work rehearsing for a Ziegfeld production after everyone else has gone home.
-He sings about how he left his family, who disowned him when he went into show business, all for the allure of the Broadway Stage. (“Couldn’t He See”)
+He reflects on his journey to Ziegfeld, a surrogate father of sorts to him, and he sings about how he left the family who disowned him for going into show business, all for the allure of the Broadway Stage. (“Couldn’t He See”)

-Bert and Follies comic, Leon Errol, have hit it off and are brainstorming ideas for a comedy routine.
-Bert gets calls into Ziegfeld’s office to learn that several members of the Follies cast have revolted against a black man performing in the Follies, with Charlie at the fore.
+Bert and Follies comic Leon Errol have hit it off and are brainstorming ideas for a comedy routine.
+Bert gets called into Ziegfeld’s office to learn that several members of the Follies cast have revolted against a Black man performing in the Follies, with Charlie at the fore.
 They threaten to leave the show if Bert isn’t fired.
 Ziegfeld calls their bluff, saying that Bert’s the only performer in the show who’s irreplaceable.
-Bert is made to witness the whole exchange and Ziegfeld exits after the others saying to Bert, “You better be worth it, boy.”
-Charlie is leaving the theatre, stunned at this turn of events, and is convinced Ziegfeld is making a mistake and will tarnish the good name of the Follies.
+Bert is made to witness the exchange and when the white cast members file out, stunned, Bert and Ziegfeld alone.
+Ziegfeld exits after the others, saying to Bert, “You better be worth it, boy.”
+Charlie is leaving the theatre, stunned at this turn of events convinced Ziegfeld is making a mistake that will tarnish the good name of the Follies.
 Bert is shaken, but ultimately recommits to using humor to advance the cause of racial uplift. (“I Keep Them Laughing”).

 The act opens with the 1911 Follies, with a singer extolling the beautiful girls that were Ziegfeld’s trademark. (“The Wonder of Beautiful Girls”) Bert and Leon perform the sketch they had been brainstorming.
 Bert plays a drunk Electrobat Taxi driver to Leon’s British tourist.